JFrog CLI Control Manager

 3. Advanced Comparison and Benchmarking Features

-• Parallel Command Comparison (jfcm compare cli): Compare JFrog CLI command output between 2 versions simultaneously, with git-like diff visualization (side-by-side or unified), colored output, and comparison of execution timing, exit codes, and error output
+• Parallel Command Comparison (jfcm compare cli): Compare JFrog CLI command output between 2 versions simultaneously, with Git-like diff visualization (side-by-side or unified), colored output, and comparison of execution timing, exit codes, and error output

 • Changelog Comparison (jfcm compare changelog): Compare release notes and changelogs between 2 versions